yegor256/blog/_posts/2014/apr/2014-04-28-xml-xpath-hamcrest-matchers.md

 layout: post
 title: "XML/XPath Matchers for Hamcrest"
 date: 2014-04-28
-tags: xml hamcrest junit xpath testing
+tags: xml hamcrest xpath testing
 description:
   jcabi-matchers is a new small library that extends the Hamcrest arsenal with XML/XPath matchers; the article explains